 I am interested in decision-making about breast cancer screening and genetic testing both at a policy level and the level of the individual clinician and patient.
-I am also interested in breast cancer screening policies and early detection strategies in resource-limited settings, and using implementation science to inform effective and feasible strategies in such settings.
+I am also interested in breast cancer screening policies and early detection strategies in low- and middle-income countries, and using implementation science to inform effective and feasible strategies in such settings.
 I am also working increasingly on the quality of breast cancer care in low- and middle-income countries.
-My clinical practice is in primary care internal medicine and urgent care at the Phyllis Jen Center for Primary Care at BWH.
+My clinical practice is in primary care internal medicine at the Phyllis Jen Center for Primary Care at BWH.
+I also care for individuals at elevated risk of developing breast cancer in the BWH Breast Cancer Personalized Risk Assessment, Education and Prevention (B-PREP) Program.
 I precept BWH internal medicine residents and regularly give lectures about breast cancer screening and cancer screening more generally.